-Kansas and other State Offices of Rural set aside the third Thursday of every November to celebrate National Rural Health Day.
+Kansas and other State Offices of Rural Health set aside the third Thursday of November to celebrate National Rural Health Day.

 More than 900,000 people call rural Kansas home and these small towns, farming communities and frontier areas are places where neighbors know each other, listen to each other, respect each other and work together to benefit the greater good.
 Along with the Governor, the Kansas Department of Health and Environment (KDHE) wants to bring awareness to the successes and challenges surrounding health care in rural communities across the state.

 Photo features Governor Laura Kelly and employees from the KDHE Bureau of Community Health Systems during the proclamation signing for Kansas' Rural Health Day.

 Office of Rural Prosperity & Planning for National Rural Health Day: October 10 from 12:30-1:30 PM CST During this webinar, we will share ideas and events for celebrating the #PowerOfRural in your corner of Kansas, whether you’re located in an area that is rural, urban, or somewhere in between.
 Register today.